 Circular Dutch economy by 2050

-Global demand for raw materials for things like food, electrical goods and clothes is increasing sharply.
-The Dutch government is therefore working with other public authorities, knowledge institutions and environmental organisations, industry, trade unions, financial institutions and other civil-society organisations to find smarter and more efficient ways of using raw materials.
+Global demand for products and raw materials is increasing.
+That is why central government is working with other public authorities, knowledge institutions, environmental organisations, industry, trade unions, financial institutions and civil society organisations to find smarter and more efficient ways of using products and raw materials.
 The goal is for the Dutch economy to be completely circular by 2050.
-By 2030 the consumption of primary raw materials should have been reduced by half.

 Goals for a circular economy

-2. When new raw materials are needed, use sustainably produced renewable (inexhaustible) and widely available raw materials, like biomass – raw material made of plants, trees and food waste.
-This will make the Netherlands less dependent on fossil fuel resources, and it is better for the environment.
+When new raw materials are needed, we should use sustainably produced, renewable and widely available raw materials whenever possible.
+For example biomass, which is raw material made of plants, trees and food waste.
+This will make the Netherlands less dependent on fossil resources, and it is better for the environment. - Extending product life

 Timeline for the transition to a circular economy 2016 - 2050